Ehsan-zangeneh/ad-events-challenge/README.md

 Pasword: ehsan <br />
 Database: eventdb <br/>

-next you can use postman to upload two json file on "http://localhost:8080/challenge/event/upload" POST verb
+next you can use postman to upload two json files on "http://localhost:8080/challenge/event/upload" POST verb

 the files are processed and saved in the DB you can check it (tables: impression, click)